elfhosted/elfhosted.com/docs/how-to/migrate-datacenters.md

 ### elfhosted.cc

-Due to hardware constraints, in this environment, users get 50% of the CPU/RAM resources they'd get at elfhosted.com, but 200% of the bandwidth.
+Due to hardware constraints, in this environment, users get 25% of the (generous) CPU/RAM limits they'd get at elfhosted.com, but 200% of the bandwidth.
+To date, these limits have not impacted normal function of any of the apps of our power users / beta-testers.

-There is no ceph cluster, so your apps' data is stored on local volumes, with no redundancy.
-As is the case across all our datacenters though, data is backed up to offsite cloud storage daily (so in the event of a hardware failure, you risk loosing the last 24h changes).
-It's also possible to trigger a manual backup by running "elfbot backup offsite" from ElfTerm/FileBrowser.

 ## Process